petezh/peterzhang.me/_notes/cs61c.md

   - computer science
 ---

-I took these notes for [CS 61C: Machine Structures](https://cs61c.org/fa21/) taught by John Wawrzynek and Nicholas Weaver.s
+I took these notes for [CS 61C: Machine Structures](https://cs61c.org/fa21/) taught by John Wawrzynek and Nicholas Weaver.
+I highly recommend looking through the solutions to the Fall 2020 final.

 Midterm
 ===